 If you are struggling to pay your energy bills (either because you are self-isolating and can’t top up your meter, for example, or because you cannot afford to pay), your energy company must support you during this time.
 You can find out more on the Ofgem website.
 If you are unable to deal with your supplier on your own or you can’t get through to them, call the Citizens Advice Consumer Helpline on 0808 223 1133 and ask to be referred to their Extra Help Unit.

-If you own your home and have been affected by the COVID-19 outbreak, you could be entitled to a minimum 3-month mortgage break (until at least 31 October 2020).
+If you own your home and have been affected by the COVID-19 outbreak, you could be entitled to a minimum 3-month mortgage break (the deadline for applying is 31 March 2021).
 Visit the Money Advice Service for details on applying for a mortgage break during the COVID-19 outbreak, it’s a good idea to get in touch with your mortgage provider as soon as you can if you think you may need some additional help once the mortgage break is over.
 See the Money Advice Service for information on the options available to you when your mortgage break comes to an end.

 The government has introduced a Council Tax hardship fund in England for people who are on a low income and struggling to pay their Council Tax because of the COVID-19 outbreak.
 This will run until April 2022.
 People under State Pension age who receive (or who now qualify for) Council Tax Support are being prioritised for this additional help, which will be awarded automatically.
 If you are over State Pension age and may struggle to pay your Council Tax bill as a result of the current emergency situation, you should contact your council to find out what support might be available to you.